GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Medic
 - throws EMP jammers and attempts to revive downed allies via a medical drone
 - destroying the drone forces him to run to downed allies to revive them
-- elites throw jammers that strip away armor and health
+- elites throw jammers that strip away armor and armor/health
 - destroying the EMP jammer pouch sets off an EMP that disrupts him
 - hitting the weak spot on the back of the drone will destroy it and shock everyone nearby
 - vulnerable when manually reviving downed allies (the animation can be interrupted by dealing enough damage)